 1995.
 A 14-year-old black boy was accused of an alleged “cat-call” towards a white woman.
 He was tortured and killed.
 Justice?
 An all-white jury unanimously vindicated those responsible and nothing more was said.

 “How do you console my mom or give her light support, telling her, her son's on life support?
 And just imagine how my girl feel, on the plane, scared as hell that her guy look like Emmett Till…” - Kanye West, Through the wire.

 The family of Emmett Till decided to have an open-casket funeral in protest of the brutality inflicted upon the innocent young boy.
 This is where Kanye West lyric brings context.

 Police brutality: the unwarranted, excessive, and often illegal use of force against civilians by police authorities.

 More relevant than ever, in light of the recent murders of innocent black men and women throughout the country, police brutality is a prominent force with regard to anti-black violence in modern society.

 Michael Brown.
 Trayvon Martin.
 Breonna Taylor.
 George Floyd.

 While police brutality has been around for the years totaling African-American history, today, the same issue persists.
 Racial profiling, public policy targeting marginalized groups, and an overwhelming majority of crimes being attributed to blacks, it can be argued that this controversial policing strategy is, in fact, encouraged.

 What we see today is, yet again, a repeat of history.
-While protests typically hold the intention of solution, peace, and unity, it is often exacerbated by the tensions between races, an abuse of power, and an excessive use of force via the militarization of police forces across the U.S.
+While protests typically hold the intention of the solution, peace, and unity, it is often exacerbated by the tensions between races, abuse of power, and excessive use of force via the militarization of police forces across the U.S.

-I will leave you with this quote by Malcom X:
+I will leave you with this quote by Malcolm X: